 This is but one example of a “prayer” that was written by a supposed “Christian” man who was channeling the demonic and engaged in what is called “automatic writing,” The pride and ego involved in this type of writing is very prominent in this particular example, but, as we’ve already stated, just the fact that people like this claim that their words are words of God or of Jesus is prideful at its root.

 Occultists who consider themselves to be Christian as well as occultists who do not call themselves Christian do this sort of thing all the time, whereby they write things that their “angel” told them, or write things that they say “Jesus” told them, or write things that a supposed “Ascended Master” told them.
 This is called “channeling and automatic writing,” and it is an occult practice.
 So just because someone calls themselves “Christian” and says “Thus says the Lord” or “Here’s what Jesus told me” does not make the practice any less occult.
 It is occult.
 It is from Satan, not the Heavenly Father.

-If pressed, we could give many different examples from different people that we have come across, even very recently, who write things that they believe are of “god” or of “Jesus,” but actually are of the demonic.
+If pressed, we could give many different examples from different people that we have come across, even very recently, who write things that they believe are of “god” or of “Jesus” (update: see the links directly below for more examples), but actually are of the demonic.
 But for now, this will suffice as a good example of this type of ungodly channeling of messages from the demonic, coming from someone who is supposed to be a “Christian” man.

 This is an article that describes what the long prophesied “three days and nights of darkness” is supposed to be, and why it is not of God, even if it were to come to pass.